silverbulletmd/silverbullet/docs/Object Index.md

 * If the tag spec defines a `transform` callback, it is invoked, see [[API/tag#Index augmentation]] for details.
 * Stores the resulting objects with for the given tag

 Pages are indexed **concurrently**, so an indexer must never resolve one page's markup against another page's index entry: whether that entry exists yet depends on queue order, and two pages could end up disagreeing.
-Such joins belong at query time instead. [[Recipient|At-mentions]] work this way: the mention records the nickname, and the page claiming it is joined when mentions are read.
+Such joins belong at query time instead. [[At-Mention|At-mentions]] work this way: the mention records the nickname, and the page claiming it is joined when mentions are read.

+[[Authorship|Signatures]] add a second relation kind alongside `at-mention`: `authored`.
+A block-ending `-- @name` signature emits one `authored` edge per name it credits, carrying a `range` into the signature text; an `authors:` frontmatter declaration emits the same kind with no `range`, crediting the whole page — the same shape a declared `recipients:` entry has.
+A signature also stamps `by` — the identity ids it credits — onto every `at-mention` relation inside the block it claims, so a query can join "who wrote this" onto "who it was addressed to" without a second pass.

 # Query
 The Object Index is generally queried using [[Space Lua/Integrated Query]].